-4.5.1.
+- 4.5.1.
 Community Sign.
 Additional Information Necessary.
-Two (2) groundmounted freestanding signs are permitted in accordance with §16-4.14.C.11.
+Two (2) ground-mounted freestanding signs are permitted in accordance with §16-4.14.c.11.
 Each sign may not exceed 6 ft in height or have a sign face larger than 25 sf.
 One freestanding sign may be located along the NJSH Route 206 entrance for the townhouse development.
 A second free standing sign shall be located at the driveway entrance to the apartment development.
-Each of the proposed community signs complies with the ordinance, as described below.
+Each of the proposed community signs complies with the ordinance, as described below. - 4.5.1.1.

-- 4.5.1.1.
 Townhouse Community Sign.
-One (I) freestanding sign has been proposed for the entrance to the townhouse development.
+One (1) freestanding sign has been proposed for the entrance to the townhouse development.
 The proposed sign has a 7 sf sign face attached to a 6 ft by 7 ft supporting frame. - 4.5.1.2.
 Apartment Community Sign.
 One (I) freestanding sign has been proposed for the entrance to the apartment development.
 The proposed sign has an 8 sf sign face attached to a 4 ft high supporting frame. - 4.5.1.3.
 Sign Face Graphics.
 While one detail titled "Property Entrance Sign" has been provided on Sheet 12 of the Site Plans, it is unclear whether it is proposed for the townhouse or apartment community sign.
 Additionally, no second sign face detail has been provided for the remaining community sign.
-The applicant should clarify which sign face detail has been provided, as well as supply the remaining sign detail.
+The plan has been updated to indicate both sign details.
+The plan complies.